colah/ByronTrialNotes/day7.md

     * I don't recall saying that nor do I recall Shanehill...

 (Kevin!)
 * Two different notes.
-One is the confidential source file and one is the file that gets publically filed.
+One is the confidential source file and one is the file that gets publicly filed.
 Normally the confidential source file normally wouldn't be shared.
 You'd assert some sort of confidentiality.
 * You build up a trusting relationship with your trusting with them?
    * Yes.
 * Cut some paper?